atsushieno/ktmidi/README.md

 For Applications that use ktmidi, check out [this Discussions thread](https://github.com/atsushieno/ktmidi/discussions/14).

-API documentation is published at: https://atsushieno.github.io/ktmidi/
+<del>API documentation is published at: https://atsushieno.github.io/ktmidi/</del><ins>Currently, the API documentation is NOT updated because dokka is buggy and we cannot update the documentation via gradle.
+I hope they fix the bug at some stage, so that we don't have to completely dump dokka.</ins>

-The documentation can be built using `./gradlew dokkaHtml` and it will be generated locally at `build/dokka/html`.
+<del>The documentation can be built using `./gradlew dokkaHtml` and it will be generated locally at `build/dokka/html`.</del>

 There are couple of API/implementation design docs: